Stop telling me that I don’t have Asperger’s

 I am so sick of people telling me I don’t have Asperger’s syndrome.
 I am also so sick of people not listening to me when I tell them their daughter has Asperger’s.

 Women who have Asperger’s do not look like men who have Asperger’s.
-Men who have Asperger’s look like socially retarded men.
+Men who have Asperger’s look like socially incompetent men.
 Women who have Asperger’s look like neurotypical men.
-Of course, this is just a nice way of saying that women with Asperger’s are retarded women.
-But the truth is that neurotypical men still look like social retards compared to neurotypical women.
+Of course, this is just a nice way of saying that women with Asperger’s are incompetent women.
+But the truth is that neurotypical men still look like social outcasts compared to neurotypical women.

 So when a woman thinks like a man, we do not think “she has Asperger’s syndrome” because we worry that would be gender stereotyping.
 But WTF, genders do have stereotypes.
 And most women who have brains like men have Asperger’s.
 This does not mean women who are strong and athletic have Asperger’s.
 That is you misunderstanding gender; women can be strong and athletic and think like a woman.
 But women whose brains work like men are not likely to be normal.
 Duh.